danasekarane-ta/mldocker/Readme.md

     ```python
     conda env create -f env.yml

 This command will create a new conda environment and install the required packages specified in the `env.yml` file.

+3. **Activate the Conda Environment**: After creating the new conda environment, you need to activate it.
+Activation is essential to ensure that the software in the environment works correctly.
+You can activate the environment using the following command:
+    ```python
+    conda activate myenv

 3. **Download `housingPricePrediction.whl`**: Download the `housingPricePrediction.whl` file and place it in a folder on your system.
 Navigate to the directory where `housingPricePrediction.whl` is located using your terminal or command prompt.